rust-lang/rust/src/doc/rustc/src/platform-support/unknown-uefi.md

 ## Requirements

 All UEFI targets can be used as `no-std` environments via cross-compilation.
-Support for `std` is present, but incomplete and extreamly new. `alloc` is supported if an allocator is provided by the user or if using std.
+Support for `std` is present, but incomplete and extremely new. `alloc` is supported if an allocator is provided by the user or if using std.
 No host tools are supported.

 The UEFI environment resembles the environment for Microsoft Windows, with some